Technology Research

 As we have each year since 2014, we have updated our 2020 Higher Education Technology Landscape (Landscape).
 In this complicated territory, our goal is to help the higher education community make more informed technology decisions.
 Today, we are pleased to share the 2020 Eduventures Tech Landscape with you.

 This year’s Landscape, in particular, is a reflection of our time: in 2020, the COVID-19 pandemic has both strained our technology systems and made them more relevant than ever before.
-This year, we made changes to reflect the heightened demands placed on teaching and learning ecosystems .
+This year, we made changes to reflect the heightened demands .
 You can download the full Landscape image by clicking below.

 Figure 1: 2020 Higher Education Technology Landscape (click to download full-size image)